Batu Caves Opening Hours and Opening Times 2026 – Daily Schedule, Entry Fee & Best Time to Visit

 Outside these periods, weekday mornings remain the quietest time to visit.

-Batu Caves Entrance Fee & Ticket Prices
+Batu Caves Entry Fee and Ticket Prices

 Best Time of Day to Visit Batu Caves

-Early Morning (Before 8:00 AM)
+Early Morning (Before 8:00 AM) — Best Choice

 Tourists using umbrellas under the bright midday sun at Batu Caves, showing peak visiting hours when the temple grounds are busiest and hottest.